technical-margins/material-margins/docs/en/blog/posts/ai_advent.md

 *And that's how the magic happened.* A mountain shrinks to the size of a manageable dune.
 My script – born from this unexpected collaboration with AI – transforms days of repetitive labour into a task that runs in hours.
 I find myself with time again, and with it, a revelation: *if this works for translations, what else can it do?*

 Experimentation became second nature.
-AI evolved from being a simple translation assistant but an instrument for amplifying what I can do.
+AI evolved from being a simple translation tool into an instrument for amplifying what I can do.
 Every new use sparks ideas for others.

 The real change isn't in the newfound efficiency – it's in knowing I pushed my boundaries.
 Programming once felt like foreign territory, something only others did.
 Now I'm devising automation solutions and imagining more efficient workflows.
 It feels as though I've opened a window into an uncharted dimension.